JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 > **Tool Highlight: [Fantastic File Names](https://docs.google.com/document/d/1sITntof9Xn5N0VpfnRnJT_b24C6CEqPAx-Y23uNdnkA/edit?usp=sharing)**
 >
+> Sometimes file names are described as part of a broader data standard or are automatically determined by the software being used alongside the data.
+This exercise guides users through some best practices in naming digital files when neither of these situations apply.
+Similar principles can also be applied to other names, including the names of variables and column headers.
+>
 > [View the Fantastic File Names exercise](https://docs.google.com/document/d/1sITntof9Xn5N0VpfnRnJT_b24C6CEqPAx-Y23uNdnkA/edit?usp=sharing).

 ### Versioning Files and Version Control